solo-io/gloo/docs/content/advanced_configuration/node_port.md

 description: Exposing Gloo's listeners on a Kubernetes Service Node Port
 ---

-## Motivation
 By default, microservices deployed in Kubernetes have an internal flat network that is not accessible from the outside of the cluster.
 This is true even if you use Kubernetes on a public cloud (like Amazon AWS or Google Cloud).

 A NodePort service is a way to make Kubernetes services available from outside the cluster (and potentially allow access from the internet) by opening ports on all of the nodes in the cluster and allowing traffic to go directly to the pods running within the cluster.